 Generally speaking, general contractors and most subcontractors will need to be licensed before performing any demolition or construction work.

 However, the procedure varies by state and municipality, so do your research on local licensing laws.

 The contractors you speak with should be aware of the local requirements and be up to code, but check with your local department to confirm with them that is the case.

-Get a detailed contract in writing and read it carefully.
+Get a detailed contract in writing.